Sync Devices

 'DeviceNames' {

-Write-Information "Retrieving devices by names..." -InformationAction Continue
+Write-Information 'Retrieving devices by names...' -InformationAction Continue

-$devicesUri = "https://graph.microsoft.com/v1.0/deviceManagement/managedDevices"
+$devicesUri = 'https://graph.microsoft.com/v1.0/deviceManagement/managedDevices'

 $allDevices = Get-MgGraphAllPage -Uri $devicesUri